Quick eamples of outer join

-Outer join also called Full Outer Join combines rows from two or more DataFrames based on a common column and includes all the rows from both DataFrames, filling in missing values with NaN where there is no match.
+In Pandas, an outer join merges two DataFrames based on a common column or index and includes all rows from both DataFrames, filling in missing values with NaN (Not a Number) where data is unavailable.

-Below are some quick examples of the Pandas full Outer Join DataFrames.
+If you are in a hurry, below are some quick examples of how to the Pandas full Outer Join DataFrames.

 # Example 1: Pandas outer join two DataFrames by Index